poohmipun/check_video_web/README.md

 - View video metadata in a tabular format.
 - Import data from CSV files.
 - Export data to CSV files.
-- Customizable column configurations.
+- Customize column configurations.
-- Integration with Handsontable's features such as sorting, filtering, and column resizing.
+- Utilize Handsontable's features such as sorting, filtering, and column resizing.

 ## Configuration